-Around 75-80% of Harvard applicants to medical school in recent years have waited until their senior year and beyond to apply to medical school.
-This timeline allows students four years to fulfill their premedical requirements.
-Students can also take some or even all of their premedical requirements after they graduate from college.
-The national average age of entering medical school students is 24, and medical schools value the added experience and maturity brought by students who have taken one or moregap years.
+Approximately 75-80% of Harvard applicants to medical school in recent years have waited until their senior year and beyond to apply to medical school.
+This timeline allows you four years to fulfill your premedical requirements.
+You can also take some or even all of your premedical requirements after you graduate from college.
+The national average age of entering medical school students is 24, and medical schools value the added experience and maturity brought by students who have taken one or more gap years.